see A Hidden Ulster pp. 241-46 for detailed references and information

-It survived in the Donegal tradition sung to a popular air of Annsacht na nAnnsacht or known as Cuaichín Ghleann Neifín in the Conamara tradition.
+The song survived in the Donegal tradition sung to a popular air of Annsacht na nAnnsacht or known as Cuaichín Ghleann Neifín in the Conamara tradition.

 It is sung here to the recently located and renewed older Oriel air of lamentation.
+See sources below.

 This older version, sung above, was renewed and recorded by Pádraigín Ní Uallacháin on her An Dealg Óir CD (Gael Linn 2003).
 It is a perfect match for the lyrics of this lament.